-The Remuneration Committee (REMCO) assists the Board to achieve this.
+The Remuneration and Nomination Committee (RNC) assists the Board to achieve this.
 Its role and function are set out in its Charter, a copy of which is available on the Company's website.

-Details of the REMCO composition, membership and responsibilities in relation to remuneration are set out below.
+Details of the RNC composition, membership and responsibilities in relation to remuneration are set out in the table below.

-Following each meeting, the REMCO will report to the Board on any matter that should be brought to the Board's attention and on any recommendation of the REMCO that requires Board approval.
+Following each meeting, the RNC will report to the Board on any matter that should be brought to the Board's attention and on any recommendation that requires Board approval.

-The qualifications and experience of the members of the Committee, together with the number of meetings held and the number of meetings attended by each Committee member in the reporting period are set out in the 2022 Annual Report.
+The qualifications and experience of the members of the Committee, together with the number of meetings held and the number of meetings attended by each Committee member in the reporting period are set out in the 2023 Annual Report.